out of line, out of time

 How super supports climate-wreckers

-Australia’s superannuation industry invests $2.7 trillion on behalf of the nation’s workers.
-Through those investments, super funds own 37% of the Australian Securities Exchange.
-That means super funds own a huge chunk of the companies that are driving us towards catastrophic climate change.
+Australia’s superannuation industry invests $3 trillion on behalf of the nation’s workers, with $2.2 trillion of that managed by super funds, rather than self-managed.
+Through those investments, super funds own 40% of the Australian Securities Exchange.
+That means super funds invest a huge chunk of our money in companies driving us towards catastrophic climate change.
 Companies like Whitehaven Coal, New Hope, Santos and Woodside.

 And if your super fund owns a piece of these companies, so do you!
 Fortunately, this gives us and our super funds a lot of power.
-We need to harness that power to ensure only those companies that are willing and able to be part of the climate solution see any of our hard-earned dollars.
+We need to harness that power to ensure only those companies that are willing and able to be part of a decarbonised economy are supported with our hard-earned dollars.

-The 21 ‘Out of line, out of time’ companies identified in this study have had their chance to show they deserve a place in the low carbon transition.
+The 22 ‘Out of line, out of time’ companies identified in this study have had their chance to show they deserve a place in the low-carbon transition.
 Not only have they failed to take that chance, they are actively undermining climate action.
-And they’re using the money invested by our super funds to do it!

 The companies holding us back